Praqma/helmsman/docs/desired_state_specification.md

     - Or, set `GCLOUD_CREDENTIALS` environment variable to contain the content of the credentials.json file.

 Options:
 - you can define any key/value pairs where key is the repo name and value is a valid URI for the repo.
+Basic auth info can be added in the repo URL as in the example below.

 Example: